AdobeDocs/campaign-standard.en/help/administration/using/branding.md

 ## Creating a new brand {#creating-a-brand}

-You can add new entities of your organization in Campaign, or create a new type of email which you need to send under a different subdomain.
+You can add new entities of your organization in Campaign, or create a new type of email which you must send under a different subdomain.
 To perform this, follow the steps below:

 1. **Configure a new subdomain** - For any new subdomain to be used by Adobe, the first step will be to configure it.
 You can perform this through [Campaign Control Panel](https://experienceleague.adobe.com/docs/control-panel/using/subdomains-and-certificates/subdomains-branding.html) or reach out to your Adobe technical contact.
 Learn more about subdomain configuration [in this article](https://helpx.adobe.com/campaign/kb/domain-name-delegation.html).